 - RAM is far, far faster than the phone storage.
 Although Galaxy S21 adopted UFS (Universal Flash Storage) 3.1 storage, which is at least 6 times faster than the ancient eMMC storage, RAM is generally faster and talks with the CPU directly.

 Of course, RAM is more expensive than phone storage.
 Galaxy S21 and S21+ have 8GB memory installed.
 Galaxy S21 UIltra comes with 12 or 16GB RAM.

-The RAM on all Galaxy S21 phones is generally sufficient for all apps in the Play store.
+The RAM on all Galaxy S21 phones is generally sufficient for all apps in the Play Store.
 So, you seldom encounter insufficient memory issues when using any apps.

 But if the phone has more RAM, it can keep more previously opened apps in the memory.
 You will then be able to quickly switch (re-open) these apps.

-RAM Plus essentially use part of the phone storage as “virtual” memory to extend the physical memory when the available physical RAM is low.
+RAM Plus essentially uses part of the phone storage as “virtual” memory to extend the physical memory when the available physical RAM is low.
 Data in the virtual memory are ready for the CPU and can also be quickly moved to the physical RAM.